judgels/judgels/docs/developers-guide_concepts.rst

 judgels-sealtiel-commons
     Consists of components used by other Judgels applications for fetching and sending messages from Sealtiel.

+judgels-jerahmeel-commons
+    Consists of components used by other Judgels applications that depend on Jerahmeel (currently none).

+judgels-michael-commons
+    Consists of components used by other Judgels applications that depend on Michael (currently none).

 judgels-gabriel-commons
     Consists of interfaces and implementations of grading engines.